MREYE-LUMC/visisipy/README.md

 2. Provide a collection of ready-to-use eye models, such as the Navarro model[^navarro], that can be customized at need;
 3. Provide an accessible interface to clinically relevant analyses with these models.

-All calculations are currently performed in OpticStudio through the [ZOSPy][zospy] library, but visisipy is designed in a modular fashion to allow for other backends in the future.
+All calculations are currently performed in OpticStudio through the [ZOSPy][zospy][^zospy] library, but visisipy is designed in a modular fashion to allow for other backends in the future.

 ## Contributing